Greenough, Western Australia: Aboriginal

 The fertile land was once the home of the Yamatji people, who lived a fairly sedentary life and subsisted on fish and water fowl from the river mouth, shell-fish from the coast and game from the hills.
 They also cultivated ajeca, a yam-like plant on the river flats.

-A popular camping ground was what is now known as "The Bootenal Springs".
+A popular camping ground was what is now known as Bootenal Springs.
 It is a permanent source of water and became a place of conflict between the Aboriginal people and the first European settlers.
 Although no evidence of the conflict remains, the site has since been interpreted to remind people of what took place.

 European

-The area was first explored by George Edward Grey in 1839, after which he named the area after Sir George Bellas Greenough, the president of the Royal Geographical Society in London.
+The area was first explored by George Edward Grey in 1839, after which he named the area after George Bellas Greenough, the president of the Royal Geographical Society in London.
 Grey claimed that the area could become "the granary of Western Australia".